 Ulla cried out and dived into the sea nearby.
-As her shapely legs turned to a tail, she swam ever faster until she had generated a whirlpool.
+As her shapely legs turned into a tail, she swam ever faster until she was able to generate a whirlpool.
 With a final expert move, she sent the water with its momentum cascading over the fire.
 She had saved her home, and her father smiled with pride.

 Garth grabbed the nearest coil and ripped it loose from Volcanus’ gauntlet.
 He then twisted to catch the man’s other arm.
 It neared his head and, with precise timing, Aqualad forced the right hand against the hanging coil on the left.
 Volcanus gasped as his energy blast — meant for Garth — rocketed back up his own coil and into his fuel tank on his back.
 Garth kicked him aside, and an explosion rocked them all.

-Volcanus lay still but not seriously hurt by the explosion within his fuel tank.
+Volcanus lay still but not too seriously hurt by the explosion within his fuel tank.